 The strategy will work to complete the Paseo’s planned route along an underutilized rail line from 16th Street in Pilsen to 31st Street in Little Village while connecting new and existing parks through community-based designs that embrace local culture through art and programming.

-An ordinance was introduced to City Council on Nov.
-14, 2018, that will authorize the City to acquire four-miles of the route from BNSF Railway.
+An ordinance was introduced to City Council in November 2018 that will authorize the City to acquire four-miles of the route from BNSF Railway.